 Most generalist fitness software tries to serve both big-box gyms and boutique class-based studios from the same product.
-The big-box features (24/7 access control, key-fob check-in, anytime-attendance reporting) and the boutique features (pick-a-spot, capacity-aware booking, packs vs memberships) end up as parallel surfaces in the same UI, and the resulting complexity slows the daily workflow for both kinds of operator.
+The big-box features (24/7 access control, key-fob check-in, anytime-attendance reporting) and the boutique features (pick-a-spot, booking that tracks how many spots are left, packs vs memberships) end up as parallel surfaces in the same UI, and the resulting complexity slows the daily workflow for both kinds of operator.

 Junocal is intentionally narrower.
-It serves boutique studios with 1-5 instructors running scheduled class blocks.
+It serves boutique studios running scheduled class blocks.
 Not big-box gyms.
 Not solo personal trainers.
-Not franchise chains beyond five locations.
+Not franchise chains beyond ten locations.
 That scope is the wedge — within it, the product is faster, cheaper and easier to live with than a tool trying to be everything to everyone.

 If your studio runs 24/7 access, you want a different tool.
 We'll say so explicitly during onboarding rather than try to force-fit.